GS-2M: Material-aware Gaussian Splatting for High-fidelity Mesh Reconstruction: Experiments

 \section{Experiments}

 We conduct experiments to validate the effectiveness of our method using the DTU benchmark \cite{jensen2014dtu}, two scenes from the TnT dataset \cite{Knapitsch2017tnt}, and the Shiny Blender Synthetic dataset \cite{Verbin2022refnerf}.
-All experiments were conducted using a single RTX4090 GPU (24GB), with the model split into two variants:
+All experiments are run using a single RTX4090 GPU with 24GB VRAM, with the model split into two variants: